parthdeshmukh14/DSA/0053-maximum-subarray/README.md

 <p>&nbsp;</p>
 <p><strong>Follow up:</strong> If you have figured out the <code>O(n)</code> solution, try coding another solution using the <strong>divide and conquer</strong> approach, which is more subtle.</p>
+## 💡 My Approach

+### Brute Force

+- Consider every possible subarray using two nested loops.
+- For each starting index, keep adding elements to calculate the sum of every possible ending index.
+- Update the maximum subarray sum whenever a larger sum is found.

+**Time Complexity:** `O(n²)`
+- The outer loop selects the starting index.
+- The inner loop extends the subarray while maintaining its sum.

+**Space Complexity:** `O(1)`

+---

+### Optimized (Kadane's Algorithm)

+- Traverse the array while maintaining a **running sum**.
+- Add the current element to the running sum.
+- Update the maximum subarray sum with the current running sum.
+- If the running sum becomes negative, reset it to `0` because a negative sum will only decrease the sum of any future subarray.
+- Continue until the end of the array.

+**Time Complexity:** `O(n)`
+- The array is traversed only once.

+**Space Complexity:** `O(1)`
+- Only two variables (`sum` and `maxSum`) are used.